catarina-mtpires/data-science/Fitbit/data overview.md

 ### Heart Rate Variability

 Heart rate variability (HRV) is the variation in time between heartbeats and it is measured by the variation in the beat-to-beat interval.
-Sense tracks HRV during night to see if the user's body is showing potential signs of stress, illness, or fatigue.
-Higher HRV is related to better cardiovascular fitness.
-On the other hand, a significant drop in HRV may indicate illness, stress, depression, or anxiety.
+Sense tracks HRV during sleep - higher HRV is related to better cardiovascular fitness and a significant drop in HRV may indicate illness, stress, depression, or anxiety.

 HRV data extracted from Fitbit are in the <i>.csv</i> format and contain two types of data:
 1. Detailed HRV - includes: